FAQs

 How are Poseidon Principles related to the Poseidon Principles for Marine Insurance and the Sea Cargo Charter?

-The Poseidon Principles for Marine Insurance were developed later (December 2021) and were strongly inspired by the Poseidon Principles.
-The four core Principles are the same for both the Poseidon Principle and the Poseidon Principles for Marine Insurance and both initiatives also use the same metric – AER.
-The Poseidon Principles for Marine Insurance, however, have also chosen to take steps toward alignment with the Paris Agreement by providing two trajectories: the 50% CO₂ reduction trajectory used by the PPA, and a 100% CO₂ reduction trajectory.
 Another initiative similar to the Poseidon Principles is the Sea Cargo Charter – a framework for responsible chartering.
 The ambition to develop the Sea Cargo Charter finds its source is the very early stages of the Poseidon Principles.
 The four core Principles are the same for both the Poseidon Principles and the Sea Cargo Charter, but the two frameworks rely on different metrics.
 The Poseidon Principles uses AER and can therefore rely on the IMO DCS to collect data, while the Sea Cargo Charter uses EEOI and thus have a different approach to source data.

 Becoming a Signatory

-Who can be a Signatory?
+Who can be a signatory?

-At present, lenders, lessors and financial guarantors – including export credit agencies – with shipping portfolios can become Signatories.
+At present, lenders, lessors and financial guarantors – including export credit agencies – with shipping portfolios can become signatories.

-What is the process of becoming a Signatory?
+What is the process of becoming a signatory?

 What is the purpose of the Standard Declaration?

-The Standard Declaration is the formal commitment required of financial institutions to become a Signatory.
+The Standard Declaration is the formal commitment required of financial institutions to become a signatory.
 It announces the intent of the financial institution to follow all requirements of the Principles.
 The Standard Declaration is available from the Secretariat.

 What is the purpose of the Signatory Application?

-Along with the Standard Declaration, a financial institution wishing to become a Signatory must complete the Signatory Application.
+Along with the Standard Declaration, a financial institution wishing to become a signatory must complete the Signatory Application.
 This document outlines who is responsible for contact, reporting, invoicing, and other necessary functions to implement and maintain the Poseidon Principles within the financial institution.
 The Signatory Application is available from the Secretariat.

 What is the purpose of the Membership Agreement?